nerdy-engineer/sonar-simulator/README.md

 # Sonar Simulator
 ## Purpose
-This is a support project for Project Nighthawk (a sonar rangefinder I'm working on).
+This is a support project for Project Nightwatch (a sonar rangefinder I'm working on).
 I need to generate sonar waveforms for testing purposes.

 ## Plans
 1. Raytrace a scene using light physics